Hillandale offers specialized pelvic floor therapy for men and women suffering from pelvic floor dysfunction (PFD).

 - To help control urination and bowel movement

 - To aide women in delivering babies

-Hillandale offers the most comprehensive program of pelvic floor physical therapy in Atlanta, specializing in diagnosis and treatment for:
+Hillandale offers a comprehensive program of pelvic floor physical therapy, specializing in diagnosis and treatment for:

 - Chronic constipation